Heywise

 Boys are diagnosed with autism four times more often than girls

-1 in 54 children in the U.S. is diagnosed with an autism spectrum disorder in 2020, according to the CDC based on data from 2016.
-1 in 34 boys and 1 in 144 girls identify as autistic.
-Boys are four times more likely to be diagnosed, and they're diagnosed earlier.
+1 in 36 children in the U.S. is diagnosed with an autism spectrum disorder in 2020, according to the CDC based on data from 2016.
+4% of boys and 1% of girls are estimated to have ASD.
+Boys are 3.8 times more likely to be diagnosed, and they're typically diagnosed earlier.
 Most children are still being diagnosed after four years of age but can be confidently diagnosed at two.
 Because of the disparity in health care, minority groups are diagnosed later and less often.
 Autism Spectrum Disorder is still very mysterious to the scientific community.
 Some parents believe that vaccinating their children causes ASD.
 The scientific community has proven this as a myth and completely untrue.

 How to Play?